 7 Tips for Mothers of Adult Addicts

-Parenting adult children who abuse substances, the law, or their families
+Parenting adult children who abuse substances, the law, or their families.

 For the most part, they may be right.
 Some choices made during pregnancy can definitely influence a child’s physiology and future health.
 Consuming alcohol, using drugs and some medications, eating nutritiously, among others, can all influence the health of an unborn child.
 However, as of the moment of conception, some unique personality characteristics and physiological potentials are already pretty much fixed, regardless of pre- and post-birth parenting choices that are made.

 If you are the mother or father of an adult child who is not making the choices that are necessary for a sound future, this can be a heavier burden than any of the earlier ones you carried.
-When your child was young and misbehaved, you probably knew how to discipline your child.
+When your child was young and misbehaved, you probably knew how to discipline them.
 Whether the effect was lasting or not, you probably felt that at least you were “doing something.”

 As an adult, your child is no longer legally your responsibility, but you may actually feel an even heavier burden of social and emotional responsibility for him or her.
 Depending on how far from your personal measure of “good” your child falls, your personal level of anger and shame may vary.
-Some parents resort to hot anger and recriminations of “I didn’t raise you to be like this!”
-Other parents fall into a trap of accepting the blame that some misbehaving adult children want to place on them.
+Some parents resort to hot anger and recrimination: “I didn’t raise you to be like this!”
+Others fall into the trap of accepting the blame that some misbehaving adult children want to place on them.
 Some parents may be bled dry by meeting the financial assistance pleas/demands from children who are habitually showing up in the judicial system and need money for court/legal fees.
 (And they may hope, often in vain, that the money goes to the stated purpose rather than buying their child more trouble).
 Some parents carry great shame about their children’s mistakes – believing that if they had just done a better job somewhere along the line, this problem/incidence/pattern/behavior would not have appeared in their child’s life.

 Two Essential Truths

-Seven Suggestions for Coping
+7 Suggestions for Coping

-2. Offer assistance and support only to the degree that you are financially able and that will move your child towards a better life.
+- Offer assistance and support only to the degree that you are financially able and that will move your child towards a better life.
 Don’t give money that you know will take them further down the road of bad behavior.
 Some people suggest that parental funding be tied to a child’s good faith efforts to improve their situation.
 However, if you feel guilty for not giving your child money for food, because you are fearful it would only be spent for illegal drugs, buy her a bag of groceries instead of giving her cash.

-3. Offer to help your child find support services, but don’t blame yourself if they refuse to use them.
+- Offer to help your child find support services, but don’t blame yourself if they refuse to use them.
 You cannot help someone who does not want to help themselves.
 Honestly, you cannot, as much as you would like to be able to do so.
 It simply does not work that way.

-4. Love your child.
+- Love your child.
 But remember that loving your child does not mean enabling your child.
 It means holding him accountable for his behavior and refusing to allow him the power to dismantle the family.

-5. Do not assume that you can “rescue” your adult child . . . that is simply not possible and attempts to do so are definitely not the way to encourage autonomy and responsibility for any adult.
+- Do not assume that you can “rescue” your adult child . . . that is simply not possible and attempts to do so are definitely not the way to encourage autonomy and responsibility for any adult.

-6. Protect yourself and the rest of your family.
-Not every adult child has to hit “rock bottom” before turning around her life, so do not allow your child to bring you or the family to “rock bottom,” either!
+- Protect yourself and the rest of your family.
+Not every adult child has to hit “rock bottom” before turning around her life, so do not allow your child to bring you or the family to “rock bottom,” either.
 No longer is "rock bottom" seen as a necessary starting point for changing an addict's life; your family does not need to hit "rock bottom" before getting stronger, either.

-7. Love yourself.
+- Love yourself.
 Parents truly do the best they can, but should not hold themselves accountable for the poor choices of their adult children.
 Once you become a parent, that role has no end point.
 However, the responsibilities of that role definitely shift over time as a child matures.
 They lessen, not expand.
 Loving yourself and accepting your limits will keep you from spiraling down as a result of your child's choices.